Black Bear Tooth Collection Program

 - Median age of harvested bears is > 6 years for females and > 4 years for males.
-In

 In general, bear populations with a high percent of females in the harvest and low median ages are thought to be declining.

-Presently in Alberta, black bear populations are managed to ensure human-caused mortality does not exceed 20% of the estimated provincial population.
+Presently in Alberta, black bear populations are managed to ensure human-caused mortality does not exceed 20 per cent of the estimated provincial population.

 - number of problem incidents

 - number of sightings

 Mortality rates are determined from: